HizkiFW/blog/content/posts/gci-with-openwisp.md

 ## The solution is usually very obvious

-And yes, I couldn't believe when I finally tackled the networking problem in my Linux install.
+And yes, I couldn't believe it when I finally tackled the networking problem in my Linux install.
 I've been trying to dual boot my PC with Ubuntu since the past year, but have always come across various problems with it.
 The solution?
 Turn it off and on again.
 Seriously.
-As it turns out, Windows doesn't do a full reboot when the restart button is pressed, which means part of the RAM is still there.
+As it turns out, Windows doesn't do a full reboot when the restart button is pressed, which means that some part of the RAM isn't cleared.
 That caused some serious problems preventing my Linux installation from connecting to the network.

 ## Sometimes it's not your fault

-Bugs aren't that rare, and when you can't get something working, the problem might not be with you.
-It might be a problem with the software you're using.
+Bugs aren't that rare, and when you can't get something working, the problem might not be with you, but with the software you're using.
 I've discovered a few bugs while doing GCI, and have reported them to the issue tracker.

 # Challenges

-Learning new things isn't that easy, and of course, since I've learned a lot, I've also faced quite a few challenges.
+Learning new things isn't that easy, and of course, I've also faced quite a few challenges.

 ## Timezone differences